pubnub/pubnub-mcp-server/resources/sdk_docs/unreal_channel-groups.md

 Requires Stream Controller add-on.

-Removes channels from a channel group.
+Removes a channel from the group.

 ### Method(s)